Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Meals: B, L, D.

 Our last day on the circuit we continue to enjoy magnificent alpine scenery, with views of Mount Ausangate and the nearby snow-capped peaks of the Vilcanota range.
 We pass the small communities of Cullpacata, Yanama, Mojonpata and Quimsapuccio giving us our last chance to see remote Andean villagers.
 Herds of llamas, alpacas and their herders, in their colorful traditional clothing, work along the hillsides.
 Most speak no Spanish, only the ancient Quechua language.
 After returning to Tinqui we drive back to Cusco.
-In the evening, we will have our farewell dinner at one of Cusco's finest restaurants.
 Overnight in Cusco.

 Meals: B, L, D.